0xNineteen/blog.md/contents/btc-pbft/index.md

 - this took me a while to wrap my head around but the idea is getting 2/3 votes for a block which contains 2/3 votes basically the same as the commit stage

+*note:* i dont think this 'commit stage' is required for solana's consensus model (bc you dont have leader elections) but i thought was interesting none the less

 ### optimistic

 - notice how after block N is built and broadcasted, the network continues to generate new blocks that build ontop of it,